rogeralmeida/rogeralmeida.github.io/_drafts/better-be-idiot-for-5-minutes-than-for-the-rest-of-your-life.md

 ---
 layout: post
-title: "Better be an idiot for 5 minutes than for the rest of you life"
+title: "Better be idiot for 5 minutes than for a lifetime"
 date: 2017-03-02 11:31:31 +0000
 comments: true
 ---
 Most of us believe that if we ask questions in a meeting people will realise that we don't know everything.
 But, guess what?
 We don't have to know everything.

 <!-- more -->

 It is OK to say: "I didn't understand that" or "I don't know what that means".
 Nobody knows everything, and nobody was born with all the knowledge in the world.
 Even specialists or subject matter experts had to learn the subject first.
 Get over you fear of what people will think about you and ask the question.